buidl-labs/crypto-code-school-inside-tezos/README.md

 Example: `sp.list(l=[1, 2, 3], t=sp.TInt)`

 **Put it to code**
-TODO: example to be added here
+TODO: Link with game story

 ### 9.booleans
 SmartPy has `sp.TBool`: The type of boolean values, True, False, sp.bool(True) and sp.bool(False)